 "No, it's okay.
 That's the best part of getting older, you get to choose which assholes you want to keep around," she said.

 It made me remember that my sister would be in town the next day.
 She'd be expecting to see me.
-I thought about all of the places in our apartment that would need to be sister proof before her arrival.
+I would need to clean up all of my messes before her arrival, if possible.

 The breeze was harsh on my face and I closed my eyes as they watered.
 I was falling asleep, and there was no way to stop me.